 Among the ornamental sculptures to the right of the sedan chair, is a remarkable bust of Envy, the work of Giusto Le Cour.
 The author shows with highly convincing naturalism the allegory described by Cesare Ripa in his Iconologia as an “old, ugly, and pale woman, her body is lean and wasted, with malevolent eyes and dishevelled hair, and snakes swarm from her head”.
 Quite different is instead the carnal and languid Lucretia visible against the same wall on the left, by Filippo Parodi, a Genoese sculptor also active in Venice.

 On either side of the doorway, which is almost a triumphal arch dominated by the Rezzonico coat-of-arms, are two sculptures by Alessandro Vittoria, originally two telamons holding up the hood of the imposing late 16th-century fireplace.

+The two large console tables against the wall feature two superb hard stone inlaid tops by Benedetto Corberelli, a member of a Florentine family active in northern Italy during the seventeenth and eighteenth centuries, specialized in the production of this kind of artefacts.
 Created for Bishop Francesco Pisani, the two table tops show a rich decoration with floral spirals and interlaced branches that surround a central medallion depicting Orpheus and the Phoenix respectively.
 Animals and colourful birds peep out from among the branches, while episodes from Aesop’s fables can be recognized in the corners.